ARMWorks/dibs/README.md

 DIBS is intended to build reproducable Debian images for embedded systems.
 It allows for configuration and customization of the resulting system.
-While building an image, it uses btrfs to take snapshots, allowing you to roll back changes while developing and testing your image.
+While building an image, it uses btrfs to take snapshots, allowing automatic roll-back while developing and testing your image.

-## Requirements
+## Host Requirements

   * btrfs-progs
   * debootstrap